JaneliaSciComp/SongExplorer/README.md

 annotated word.
 Specify which recordings using the `File Browser` and the `WAV Files` button.
 Note that while the "Checkpoint File" button changed to "PB File", you can leave the text box as is;  all SongExplorer needs is a filename from which it can parse "ckpt-\*".
-The probabilities are first stored in a file ending in ".tf", and then converted to WAV files for easy viewing.
+The probabilities are first stored in a text file ending in ".tf", and then converted to binary WAV files for compact storage and easy viewing.

     $ ls groundtruth-data/round2/
     20161207T102314_ch1-ambient.wav    20161207T102314_ch1-other.wav